 Michael Masi says he received death threats following Abu Dhabi GP controversy

+Sacked F1 race director Michael Masi says he received death threats following Abu Dhabi Grand Prix controversy

-Masi was stood down from the race director’s role after an investigation into his handling of the Abu Dhabi title showdown finale in December.
+Masi was stood down from the F1 race director’s role after an investigation into his handling of the Abu Dhabi title showdown finale in December

 Sacked Formula One race director Michael Masi has said he received death threats following the decision that cost Lewis Hamilton an eighth world title.